View All Events +

 This generous wood walkway curves through the treetops offering a bird’s-eye view of life in the trees.
 Make sure you listen carefully so you don’t miss unique birdcalls or insect sounds.
 Use the scopes on the skywalk to pick out nests and hopefully see other critters scamper about the Garden.

 This is your special garden.
-We know you like to run, touch, smell, build, climb, crawl, splash and jump.
+We know you like to touch, smell, build, crawl, splash and jump.
 You can do all of this in First Adventure.
 How many parts does the ant have?
 Do other insects have the same number of parts?
 Why does the bird’s foot look different from the opossum’s foot?
 Can you find their tracks along the sandbox wall?
 What animals besides chickens hatch from eggs?
 This garden presents lots of questions and provides lots of answers.

 Inspired by Native American carvings, the Petroglyph Walk features large rocks with symbols and designs on them, depicting the special “engravings” used by ancient Americans to communicate important messages.
 Can you invent some ideas for carvings you might create?

 You know people are alive, but did you know that plants are alive and have parts that must work together to keep the plant well?
 Plants have different body parts just like you.
 Every part does something special to help the plant survive.
 Today you get to enter a world of giant plants to see how all the parts work.
-You may build a big flower puzzle, make your own growing plant pictures, or see how water moves thorough a healthy plant.
+You may build a big flower puzzle, make your own growing plant pictures, or see how water moves through a healthy plant.
 Real plant parts sometimes look different, but they all work much the same way.

 The Kaleidoscope gallery uses color, light and structure to demonstrate how nature influences art and architecture.
 There are patterns in nature that we can use to create art and solve math equations.
 You will find these patterns in sand, water and landscapes here, but will be challenged to use them in new and unique ways.
 Discover tessellations, fractals and patterns and create your own artistic designs on our touch screens.

-For ages people have enjoyed stories told live on stage.
+For ages, people have enjoyed stories told live on stage.
 Our puppet theater will engage guests with songs, dramatic characters and tales inspired by happenings in nature.
 The Glade is a natural space and provides the opportunity for visitors to take a seat and become part of the stories presented by our actors, puppeteers and celebrity guests.
 Find a seat and join the show!